What To Do When You Can’t Sleep: 21 Science-Backed Tips

 Studies have shown that quick five-minute naps are too short to allow you to recharge, but naps that pass the 30-minute mark can cause people to feel groggy after waking up.
 Try to keep your naps in the sweet spot of around 20 minutes, so you wake up feeling refreshed rather than groggy.

-19. Create a Better Environment for Sleep
+21. Create a Better Environment for Good Sleep

 Creating an environment that’s conducive to sleep is individual, and can encompass everything from picking the best bedroom colors for sleep to putting the right plants in your bedroom.